rubystream/viberChatBotDemo/README.md

 Viber Chat Bot simple Demo is an effort to utilize new [Viber chat bot API](https://developers.viber.com/).

 It's only for demo purpose and will show simple interaction.
-If you like You can extend this code to add more chat bpt wisdom.
+If you like You can extend this code to add more chat bot wisdom.

 ## Running tests